CookInternational/Ozark-Gazette/README.md

 - Do not “simplify” the weather page by stripping Next 12 Hours, Extended Forecast or saved city behavior.
 - Do not change header/footer order unless explicitly requested.
 - Do not remove YouTube, Instagram, X, Support, account, weather/time or the stock ticker.
+- Do not touch CGN LIVE or CGN Weather embed links in CGN LIVE when making article-display fixes.
 - Do not change the Ozark sheet ID without explicit approval.
 - Do not change from `ozarks.cgnnews.net` to another domain without explicit approval.
 - Do not publish public-facing development language.